haacked/haacked.com/_posts/2018/2018-11-01-caribbean-developer-conf.markdown

 An endless supply of Piña Coladas?
 Sand abrasions in all the dark crevices of your body?
 Or perhaps, if you're a developer, you imagine sitting on the beach, staring out at the ocean as a nice respite between sessions.

-If you're a manager, on the other hand, you might be suspicious that the conference is a smokescreen for a paid vacation in disguise.
+Or, are you suspicious that the conference is a smokescreen for a paid vacation in disguise.

-I tend to side with the former view.
-I believe that latter view reflects a general distrust of developers and a deep seated idea that workers must suffer or it doesn't count as work.
-After all, that's why they call it work.
+That last view reflects a general distrust of developers and a deep seated idea that workers must suffer or it doesn't count as work.
+After all, that's why they call it work, right?
 How bleak!

+Instead, what comes to my mind is a great learning and networking opportunity like any other conference that just happens to be in a warm beautiful place.

-The reason I mention this is last week I had the great pleasure to give the opening keynote for the first ever [Caribbean Developer's Conference](https://caribbeandevconf.com/cdc-2018/), held in Punta Cana, Dominican Republic.
+The reason I ask is that last week I had the great pleasure to give the opening keynote for the first ever [Caribbean Developer's Conference](https://caribbeandevconf.com/cdc-2018/), held in Punta Cana, Dominican Republic.

+![Me on stage](https://user-images.githubusercontent.com/19977/47868589-c77bb500-ddc1-11e8-9ec7-532c219b1dde.png)

-This was in a beautiful location with soft sandy beaches and endless mojitos.
-At the same time, it was a solid impactful conference.
-At the same time it was relaxing, refreshing, and dare I say it?
+This was in a beautiful location with soft sandy beaches and endless Piña Coladas.
+It was relaxing, refreshing, and dare I say it?
 Fun!

-![Me on stage](https://user-images.githubusercontent.com/19977/47868589-c77bb500-ddc1-11e8-9ec7-532c219b1dde.png)
+At the same time, it was a solid impactful conference where I learned a lot and made a lot of great new connections.

 The conference was held at the [Hard Rock Hotel and Casino](https://www.hardrockhotelpuntacana.com/), an all-inclusive resort.
 Just look at this place.